 2. When making your reservation, be sure to include your Gold member number

-5. Proceed to your designated membership level's area—Gold, Five Star, or President's Circle
+5. Proceed to your designated membership level's area—Gold, Five Star, or President's Circle.

-Comparing Hertz and Avis is easy: Hertz wins by a landslide.
+Hertz's two main competitors in the premium rental market are Avis and National.
 Avis doesn't offer anything like Ultimate Choice.
-The closest they come is something called Avis Preferred Select & Go, which works more like Hertz's older Gold Choice program they've had for many years, where you can exchange your assigned midsize car for a limited selection of other midsize cars.
-Hertz's Ultimate Choice system is much more useful and much smoother, and we much prefer the way Hertz Gold Plus Rewards' points earning and redeeming system is structured.
+The closest service is Avis Preferred Select & Go, which works more like Hertz's older Gold Choice program.
+It's been around for years.
+You can exchange your assigned mid-size car for a limited selection of other mid-size cars.
+Hertz's Ultimate Choice system is much smoother, and we much prefer how Hertz Gold Plus Rewards points earning and redeeming system is structured.